PASHA: Efficient HPO and NAS with Progressive Resource Allocation: Introduction

-Such heuristics lack robustness and need to be adapted to the specific use-cases in order to provide good results.
-At the same time, they build on an extensive amount of practical experience suggesting that multi-fidelity methods are often not sufficiently aggressive in leveraging early performance measurements and that identifying the best performing set of hyperparameters (or the best architecture) does not require training a model until convergence.
+On one hand, such heuristics lack robustness and need to be adapted to the specific use-cases in order to provide good results.
+On the other hand, they build on an extensive amount of practical experience suggesting that multi-fidelity methods are often not sufficiently aggressive in leveraging early performance measurements and that identifying the best performing set of hyperparameters (or the best architecture) does not require training a model until convergence.
 For example, \citet{bornschein2020small} show that it is possible to find the best hyperparameter -- number of channels in ResNet-101 architecture \citep{He2015DeepRecognition} for ImageNet \citep{Deng2009Imagenet:Database} -- using only one tenth of the data.
+However, it is not known beforehand that one tenth of data is sufficient for the task.

-The aim of our work is to design a method that consumes fewer resources than standard multi-fidelity algorithms such as Hyperband \citep{hyperband} or ASHA \citep{li2020asha} and nonetheless is able to identify configurations that produce models with a similar predictive performance \revised{after being fully re-trained from scratch}.
-In order to do this, we propose a variant of ASHA, called PASHA \revised{(Progressive ASHA)}, that starts with a small amount of initial \revised{maximum} resources and gradually increases them as needed. \revised{ASHA in contrast has a fixed amount of maximum resources.} Our empirical evaluation shows that PASHA can save a significant amount of resources while finding similarly well-performing configurations as conventional ASHA.
+Our aim is to design a method that consumes fewer resources than standard multi-fidelity algorithms such as Hyperband \citep{hyperband} or ASHA \citep{li2020asha}, and yet is able to identify configurations that produce models with a similar predictive performance after full retraining from scratch.
+Models are commonly retrained on a combination of training and validation sets to obtain the best performance after optimizing the hyperparameters.
+To achieve the speedup, we propose a variant of ASHA, called Progressive ASHA (PASHA), that starts with a small amount of initial maximum resources and gradually increases them as needed.
+ASHA in contrast has a fixed amount of maximum resources, which is a hyperparameter defined by the user and is difficult to select.
+Our empirical evaluation shows PASHA can save a significant amount of resources while finding similarly well-performing configurations as conventional ASHA, reducing the entry barrier to do HPO and NAS.

-To summarize, our contributions are as follows: 1) We introduce a new approach called PASHA that dynamically \revised{selects the amount of maximum} resources to allocate for HPO or NAS (up to a certain budget), 2) Our empirical evaluation shows the approach significantly speeds up HPO and NAS without sacrificing the performance, and 3) We show the approach can be successfully combined with sample-efficient strategies based on Bayesian Optimization, highlighting the generality of our approach.
-Our implementation is based on the Syne Tune library \citep{synetune} and the code is available at \url{https://github.com/ondrejbohdal/pasha}.
-PASHA is also available directly within Syne Tune library.
+To summarize, our contributions are as follows: 1) We introduce a new approach called PASHA that dynamically selects the amount of maximum resources to allocate for HPO or NAS (up to a certain budget), 2) Our empirical evaluation shows the approach significantly speeds up HPO and NAS without sacrificing the performance, and 3) We show the approach can be successfully combined with sample-efficient strategies based on Bayesian Optimization, highlighting the generality of our approach.
+Our implementation is based on the Syne Tune library \citep{synetune}.